-- (iv) System for ensuring efficient performance of duties by directors - (1) By formulating a Medium-Term Management Plan and management plans for each individual fiscal year, we shall clarify goals to be achieved by our company and steadily implement priority management items. - (2) The board of directors shall make management decisions rationally and efficiently, and our Company appoints external directors for the purpose of receiving advice regarding management strategies and making objective decisions and improving corporate governance.
-Moreover, our Company shall practice management that elicits lively opinions from internal and external directors and audit & supervisory board members, including issues presented by external directors, and shall strengthen the management function for execution of business.
-Furthermore, through a mandatory executive officer system and an executive officer system, we shall seek mutual partnership between decision-making/management functions and execution of business, and shall clarify the operating responsibilities of directors. - (3) As a general rule, a Management Committee with attendance from all standing directors shall be held weekly in order to strengthen and enhance the function of the Board of Directors.
-Through the committee, the Board of Directors shall seek to quickly resolve issues through expeditious execution of business and decision-making for important policies. - (v) System for ensuring proper operation in our company and corporate groups composed of subsidiaries - (1) The Company shall stipulate the rules for the division of duties and authority, clearly defining the scope of duties of each department, and the approval process for each duty.
+- (iv) System for ensuring efficient performance of duties by Directors - (1) By formulating a Medium-Term Management Plan and management plans for each individual fiscal year, we shall clarify goals to be achieved by our company and steadily implement priority management items. - (2) The Board of Directors shall make management decisions rationally and efficiently, and our Company appoints Outside Directors for the purpose of receiving advice regarding management strategies and making objective decisions and improving corporate governance.
+Moreover, our Company shall practice management that elicits lively opinions from internal and Outside Directors and audit & supervisory board members, including issues presented by Outside Directors, and shall strengthen the management function for execution of business.
+Furthermore, through a mandatory executive officer system and an executive officer system, we shall seek mutual partnership between decision-making/management functions and execution of business, and shall clarify the operating responsibilities of Directors. - (3) As a general rule, a Management Committee with attendance from all standing Directors shall be held weekly in order to strengthen and enhance the function of the Board of Directors.
+Through the committee, the Board of Directors shall seek to quickly resolve issues through expeditious execution of business and decision-making for important policies. - (v) System for ensuring proper operation in our company and corporate groups composed of subsidiaries (1) The Company shall stipulate the rules for the division of duties and authority, clearly defining the scope of duties of each department, and the approval process for each duty.
+Directors and employees shall - of duties of each department, and the approval process for each duty.
 Directors and employees shall conduct operations in accordance with such rules.
 The Company shall also stipulate the matters at the Company's subsidiaries which need approval by and reporting to the Company, in the Rules for Management of the Group Companies.
-The Company's subsidiaries shall conduct operations after seeking approval from or reporting to the Company as necessary, based on the rules. - (2) The division managers shall confirm the state of execution of business by directors of the subsidiaries they manage, and shall report on the performance of the subsidiaries and the execution of business to our Company's board of directors each quarter. - (3) In addition to periodically auditing the execution of business by directors of subsidiaries, audit & supervisory board members shall also cooperate with audit & supervisory board members at subsidiaries in order to develop internal controls and monitor the operation of such controls.
+The Company's subsidiaries shall conduct operations after seeking approval from or reporting to the Company as necessary, based on the rules. - (2) The division managers shall confirm the state of execution of business by Directors of the subsidiaries they manage, and shall report on the performance of the subsidiaries and the execution of business to our Company's Board of Directors each quarter. - (3) In addition to periodically auditing the execution of business by Directors of subsidiaries, audit & supervisory board members shall also cooperate with audit & supervisory board members at subsidiaries in order to develop internal controls and monitor the operation of such controls.
 Our Company and subsidiaries' audit & supervisory board members shall hold audit & supervisory board meetings as necessary. - (4) The Internal Auditing Department shall audit the level of appropriateness and efficiency during the execution of business throughout our group. - (5) In order to ensure the reliability and appropriateness of financial reporting, our company and group companies shall comply with the Financial Instruments and Exchange Act.
-We shall strive to ensure a healthy internal controls environment, to strengthen control activities on a company-wide level, to construct an internal controls system which is capable of effective and valid evaluation, and to perform appropriate operation of that system. - (vi) Items pertaining to applicable employees when an audit & supervisory board member has requested appointment of an employee aid and items pertaining to independence of that employee from directors and the effectiveness of instructions from audit & supervisory board members
+We shall strive to ensure a healthy internal controls environment, to strengthen control activities on a company-wide level, to construct an internal controls system which is capable of effective and valid evaluation, and to perform appropriate operation of that system. - (vi) Items pertaining to applicable employees when an Audit & Supervisory Board Member has requested appointment of an employee aid and items pertaining to independence of that employee from directors and the effectiveness of instructions from Audit & Supervisory Board Members